-Our STAR Teams group is used for sensitive and confidential issues relating generally to behaviour.
-This could be keeping an eye on specific children in the playground due to a parents concern etc.
+Our STAR BOOK is used for sensitive and confidential issues relating generally to behaviour.
+This could be keeping an eye on specific children in the playground due to a parents concern etc. A message will be sent to staff when there is a new entry so they know to check it.

-All detrimental behaviour will be recorded on CPOMs by the adults involved using an ABCC to enable us to look for and explore patterns.
+All anti-social behaviour will be recorded on CPOMs by the adults involved using an ABCC to enable us to look for and explore patterns.
 Language used will be descriptive and non-emotive relying on fact rather than opinion unless stated to support understanding moving forwards.
 Staff and Children's initials will be used with the description.
-Consequences will be relevant and meaningful, and support valued and educational gains.
-Ongoing detrimental behaviour will lead to an individualised Therapeutic Plan to support the individual.
-The draft plan will be shared with parents and carers to gain any insights they can add.
+Consequences will be relevant and meaningful and support pro-social and educational gains.
+Ongoing anti-social behaviour will lead to an individualised Therapeutic Plan to support the individual.
+This plan will be co-produced with parents and carers.